 They are often the former houses of merchants and noble men that have been modernized to suit tourist needs.
 Most will now have a roof terrace, a small plunge pool and sometimes a spa and Hammam.
 Some of the more luxurious riads boast gardens replete with verdant orange trees, ornate fountains and opulent little cubby holes where you can enjoy mint tea or a full private dinner.

-The interior layout and aesthetic of your typical riad has had a great influence over contemporary interior design, but in truth there are now so many riads, particularly in Marrakesh, that there is a wide variance in style, quality and service.
+The interior layout and esthetic of your typical riad has had a great influence over contemporary interior design, but in truth there are now so many riads, particularly in Marrakesh, that there is a wide variance in style, quality and service.

 The best riads of Marrakesh and Fez in particular provide an oasis of calm from the surrounding medina streets.